thijsputman/home-assistant-config/lovelace/README.md

 wall.

 Lovelace mode is set to `storage` to allow for easy experimentation and prototyping via the UI.
-The only drawback is that custom Javascript modules are thus also managed through the UI and not included as part of the YAML configuration in this repository.
-Below is an overview of the currently loaded custom Javascript modules.
+The only drawback is that custom Javascript modules and custom CSS are thus also managed through the UI and not included as part of the YAML configuration in this repository.

+Below is an overview of the currently loaded custom Javascript modules and custom CSS.

 ## Javascript modules